PioneerAPCS-20/Assignment5/README.md

 ![alt text](https://i.imgur.com/5lnPOul.png)

-Note: you must use the field for pi and methods for sine and exponents.
+Note: you must use the field for pi and functions for sine and exponents.

 ### Sample Outputs